 How to lodge a dispute

-A dispute must be lodged in writing – in a letter or email to us, explaining why you disagree with the decision.
+A dispute can be lodged verbally (in person or by phone), or in writing – in a letter or email to us, explaining why you disagree with the decision.

 You should include any information that is relevant to the dispute

 It must be lodged within 28 days of receiving the certificate with our decision.

 We also have a support and advocacy service who can assist you to navigate our dispute process.
 See our advocacy page for more information on accessing this service.